 TVG horse betting and other horse racing betting sites often offer bonuses to new customers who create accounts and deposit money.
 Here are the typical categories of such bonuses that you will encounter:

-- Welcome — A welcome bonus usually involves site credits or free bets if you’re a new player.
-You cannot withdraw these credits right away, but you can use them to test drive the site for free and keep any profits if you do manage to win.
+- Welcome — A welcome bonus usually involves site credits or bonus bets if you’re a new player.
+You cannot withdraw these credits right away, but you can use them to test drive the site and keep any profits if you do manage to win.

 - Deposit — Deposit bonuses match a percentage of the money you add to your account when you make a deposit.
 You’ll likely have to play through the value of the credits a few times to convert them into cash.

 - Insurance — Insurance bonuses offer to compensate you for your net losses over a period of time or on specific bets.
 If you show a loss, then you’ll get site credits as a refund.
 If you win, you simply keep your winnings as normal.

 - Loyalty — Loyalty programs tend to offer benefits based on your wagering history.